NexMaker-Fab/2023zjudem-The-Dynamic-Seven/docs/PM/CAD/cardan_joint.md

 - Fusion 360 will prompt you to specify a reference point.
 Click on a specific point or edge of the object that will be used as the reference for duplication.
 - Click on the location where you want to place the copy of the object.
 You can either drag the object to the desired location or enter specific coordinates.
 - After specifying the copy point, destination point, and any additional settings, click the "OK" button in the "Copy" dialog box to confirm and create the copy.
-- Here you can see our second component it's copy of component one.
+- Here you can see our second component is a copy of component one.
 <br>

 <img style="float: center;" width=1000 src="PM/CAD/cad_img/23copy.png">